kaythomas0/debian-gaming-setup/README.md

 ## Testing

-Testing is done inside a Docker container
+Tests are made using [Bats](https://github.com/bats-core/bats-core) (Bash Automated Testing System) and are ran inside a Debian Docker container

 ### Build the image and run the tests
 1. `docker build .`